rehan77-R/apexride.github.io/README.md

-# apexride
-ApexRide is a car modification parts store website focused on displaying automotive tuning accessories for modern vehicles.
-# ApexRide - Car Modification Store (Assignment 02)
+# ApexRide - Car Modification Store

 ## Project Overview
 This is a dynamic web application built for car enthusiasts to manage and explore car modification parts.